itxadii/itxadii1/README.md

 # OTP Generator
-this is a Simple OTP Generator Function that I have Created .
+This is a Simple OTP Generator Function that I have Created .